MakuJasupa/MakuJasupa/README.md

-- 👋 Hi, I’m @MakuJasupa
-- 👀 I’m interested in making games
-- 🌱 I’m currently learning Python and C#
+👋 Hi, I’m @MakuJasupa, I'm new to programming and currently learning Javascript and C#.
-- 💞️ I’m looking to collaborate on ...
+I'm interested in making games.
+I also know a little bit of Editing (using AfterEffects, Photoshop and Premiere)

 - 📫 How to reach me: kigojasupa@gmail.com

 <!---
 MakuJasupa/MakuJasupa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.